Skip navigation

 Other conditions for personal leave

-1. Where reasonable circumstances exist, the delegate may approve a staff member taking part of their personal leave entitlement on a half pay basis.
+1. Where reasonable circumstances exist, the delegate may approve a staff member taking part of their personal leave entitlement as additional days on a half pay basis.

 2. A staff member who is accepted by a relevant superannuation fund, for temporary or permanent incapacity, will have a notional sick leave balance calculated for the purposes of determining the commencement date for incapacity payment.
 The notional sick leave accruals for the purpose of calculating the balance provided for in this clause will be calculated on the basis of 15 days of sick leave for the first three completed years of service with the University, and 20 days of sick leave for each subsequent completed year of service.

-5. Approval of leave beyond those provided through this procedure requires the approval of the Director - Human Resources, or the Vice-Chancellor.
+5. Approval of leave beyond those provided through this procedure requires the approval of the Chief People Officer or the Vice-Chancellor and President.

 Information